-Lights in the Dusk concludes Kaurismäki’s Finland Trilogy after Drifting Clouds and The Man Without a Past".
-Koistinen (Janne Hyytiäinen) is a security man who becomes a victim of a femme fatale and of a gang: taking advantage of his longing for love and of his loyalty, they pull off a robbery, leaving him alone to face the consequences.
-Thus Koistinen is deprived of his job, his freedom, and his dreams.
-A poignant reminder of the lot of the emotional ‘have-nots’ in our world, this film glows with genuine warmth and a small but enriching glimmer of hope.
+Koistinen is a security man who becomes a victim of a femme fatale and of a gang.
+They leave him alone to face the consequences of his loyalty.
+A poignant reminder of the lot of the emotional ‘have-nots’ in our world that glows with genuine warmth and a small but enriching glimmer of hope.

 After two decades of work, his minimalist style is at his best with this, economic in image and story yet also vivid and rich in detail.
 The deadpan nature of Kaurismäki’s work is here, but it’s matched by a heartfelt and extremely melancholic story which touched me.
 It’s difficult to explain why I loved this as much as I did, but it was cinema at its most rewarding and beautiful.